sivaratrisrinivas/zipsearch/README.md

-# ZipSearch
+# ZipSearch · AI Movie Discovery

-This is a movie recommendation system that suggests movies you might like based on what other people have rated, but with a twist: your personal data never leaves your device.
+A privacy-first movie recommendation system with a stunning modern interface.
+This system suggests movies you might like based on what other people have rated, but with a twist: your personal data never leaves your device.

 ## The Problem This Solves